Admin-7/Mr-Robot-techniques/How-to-facilitate-Trivia-night.md

 ## TOS;DR

 You are creating your profile on a hip, new dating site.
 You prefer to fudge the facts on some of the profile fields (age, weight, etc.) when asked.
-What is the strictest possible legal penalty you could face if your embellishments are discovered by an overzealous State prosecutor?
+What is the strictest possible legal penalty you could face if your embellishments are discovered by an overzealous government prosecutor (i.e., District Attorney)?

 A) Misdemeanor conviction
 B) Felony conviction and 5 years